 Farm to Fork with chef Michael Schwartz

-Sunday brunch created by James Beard Award-winning chef Michael Schwartz reveling in South Florida’s culinary bounty in a celebration of farm-to-table sustainability, paired with exciting wines and a lively auction.
-Sponsors and guests will have the choice between participating in person or all virtual.
+Sunday brunch curated by James Beard Award-winning chef Michael Schwartz reveling in South Florida’s culinary bounty in a celebration of farm-to-table sustainability, paired with exciting wines and a lively auction.
+Invite friends to join you for a delightful virtual Sunday brunch that you won’t soon forget.

 Sunday, April 11, 2021

 Price for two guests: $1,000

 Table of 10: $5,000

 Includes meal kit and ingredients with step-by-step recipe guide